Dominic Smith Player Props: Nationals vs. Rangers

 Dominic Smith At The Plate

-- Smith is hitting .260 with eight doubles, a triple, four home runs and 26 walks.
+- Smith has eight doubles, a triple, four home runs and 26 walks while batting .260.

-- In 18.1% of his games this season, Smith has picked up at least one RBI.
-In four of those games (4.8%) he recorded more than one RBI.
+- In 17.9% of his games this year, Smith has had at least one RBI.
+He's picked up more than one in 4.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.